 On January 3rd, 1889, Nietzsche collapsed after witnessing the whipping of a horse and throwing his arms around the animal's neck to protect it.
 This event triggered in Nietzsche a severe psychotic episode from which he would not recover, as it was believed that he was in the final stages of syphilis.

 He started sending incoherent letters to friends.
-Claiming to have been crucified by German doctors, he called for the abolishing of anti-Semitism, the execution of the German emperor, and for all European powers to declare war on Germany.
+Claiming to have been crucified by German doctors, he called for the abolishment of anti-Semitism, the execution of the German emperor, and for all European powers to declare war on Germany.